keu/docs/astro/install-gcp-hybrid.md

 The script uses your owner role to complete following actions:

-- Create a service account role that Astro uses to access the data plane.
 - Enable the following required services for running the data plane:

     - `storage.googleapis.com`